veronicakwon/Geometry-of-Sycophancy/additional_documents/onboarding.md

 - Quick project description -> general description of what it is

 ## Key Features
-- It can add books to different virtual shelves. (example)
+- Key features of the project

 ## Tech Stack
 - Python 3.13
 - NumPy 2.3.2

   [Setup](additional_documents/setup.md)

   [Installation](additional_documents/installation.md)

-## Project Structure
+## File Structure
-A detailed overview of key files and their purpose.
+A detailed overview of the organisation of files in the repo.

+## Timeline
+Assuming the project has a proposed timeline, the milestones should be stated with the dates they are supposed to be completed by.

+### Stage 1
+Description - Date

+### Stage 2
+Description - Date

 ## Communication Channels
-Method of communication including Discord or listing a meeting time in person and location.
+Method of communication, including Discord or listing a meeting time in person and location.